Assess and Treat Jaw Joint Problems

 The temporomandibular joint (TMJ) allows the jaw to open, close, and move side to side.
 You can feel your TMJ by placing two fingers in front of your ears as you open and close your mouth.
 When the jaw joint does not function the way that it should, it may be caused by a TMJ disorder.
 This can cause pain and discomfort of the jaw and face, and make it difficult to eat, speak, and maintain full mobility of the jaw.

-Our oral surgeons at Napa Sonoma Oral Surgery & Dental Implants, Dr. Tyler Boynton and Dr. Alexander McMahon, treat TMJ disorders in Sonoma and Napa, CA. The goal of treatment is to alleviate pain and ensure full mobility of the jaw.
+Our oral surgeon at Napa Sonoma Oral Surgery & Dental Implants, Dr. Tyler Boynton, treats TMJ disorders in Sonoma and Napa, CA. The goal of treatment is to alleviate pain and ensure full mobility of the jaw.
 If you experience pain in the jaw joint or would like to learn about TMJ treatment in Sonoma or Napa, contact Napa Sonoma Oral Surgery & Dental Implants for a consultation.

 Signs and Symptoms of a TMJ Disorder